 The nice thing about using fondant and chocolate bark is that it totally hides all my icing mistakes 😀

-Man, I love this cake.
-LOVE.
-And birthday girl Elise thought it was pretty cool too.
+Man, I love this Magic Tree House cake.
+LOVE!!
+And birthday girl Elise thought it was pretty cool, too.

-Where do you think that she’s wishing to go?
+Where do you think that Elise is wishing to go?
 To the Amazon Rain Forest?
 Back to the Ice Age?
 All the way to the moon?!?

 WANNA MAKE IT?
-Keep reading for my free step-by-step tutorial, template and supply list for making an easy DIY Magic Tree House Birthday Cake for a Magic Tree House 7th Birthday Party –>
+Keep reading for my free step-by-step tutorial, template and supply list for making an easy DIY Magic Tree House Birthday Cake for a Magic Tree House party.

 Supplies for making an Easy DIY Magic Tree House Birthday Cake: